sscollis/stab/compbl/README.md

 # Tollmein-Schilichting Test case

-This is the TS test case from Collis Ph.D.
-Thesis, Chapter 4.
+This is the TS test case similar to Collis Ph.D.
+Thesis, Chapter 4 but instead of using FSC it uses the COMPBL solver.
+These give slightly different results.

 ## Spatial results

-Note that these results were likely computed in quad precision on a Cray (Cray's rocked).

 ```bash
 FSC: M=0.3, lambda=0, beta_h=0, Tw/T0=1, Re_\delta_1 = 1000, Pr=1